-In some regions within the board's jurisdiction, support for speech therapy, physiotherapy and behavioral counseling is available.
-These services can be accessed by schools with the consent of the parent through an out-of-school referral.
+Support for speech therapy, physiotherapy and behavioral counseling is available.
+These services can be accessed by schools with the consent of the parent/guardian through an out-of-school referral.
 Often, many of the students who access these services are not formally identified as students with exceptionalities.

-This referral process may result in a formal IPRC (Identification, Placement and Review Committee meeting.
+This referral process may result in a formal IPRC (Identification, Placement and Review Committee) meeting.